mongodb/specifications/source/crud/bulk-write.md

 Because the server imposes restrictions on the size of write operations, this means that a single call to `MongoClient.bulkWrite` may require multiple `bulkWrite` commands to be sent to the server.
-Drivers MUST split bulk writes into separate commands when the user's list of operations exceeds one or more of these maximums: `maxWriteBatchSize`, `maxBsonObjectSize`, and `maxMessageSizeBytes`.
+Drivers MUST split bulk writes into separate commands when the user's list of operations exceeds one or more of these maximums: `maxWriteBatchSize`, `maxBsonObjectSize` (for `OP_MSG` payload type 0), and `maxMessageSizeBytes` (for `OP_MSG` payload type 1).
 Each of these values can be retrieved from the selected server's `hello` command response.
 Drivers MUST merge results from multiple batches into a single `BulkWriteResult` or `BulkWriteException` to return from `MongoClient.bulkWrite`.

 ### Number of Writes

-The `ops` array MUST NOT include more than `maxWriteBatchSize` operations.
+`maxWriteBatchSize` defines the total number of writes allowed in one command.
+Drivers MUST split a bulk write into multiple commands if the user provides more than `maxWriteBatchSize` operations in the argument for `models`.

 ### Total Message Size

 #### Encrypted bulk writes

-When auto-encryption is enabled, drivers MUST NOT provide the `ops` and `nsInfo` fields as document sequences and MUST limit the size of the command according to the auto-encryption size limits defined in the
+When auto-encryption is enabled, drivers MUST NOT provide the `ops` and `nsInfo` fields as document sequences and MUST limit the size of each `bulkWrite` command according to the auto-encryption size limits defined in the
 [Client Side Encryption Specification](../client-side-encryption/client-side-encryption.rst).

-#### Unencrypted bulk writes with document sequences
+#### Unencrypted bulk writes

-When `ops` and `nsInfo` are provided as document sequences, drivers MUST ensure that the total size of the `OP_MSG` built for the `bulkWrite` command does not exceed `maxMessageSizeBytes`.
+When `ops` and `nsInfo` are provided as document sequences, drivers MUST ensure that the total size of the `OP_MSG` built for each `bulkWrite` command does not exceed `maxMessageSizeBytes`.
 Some drivers may perform batch-splitting prior to constructing the full `OP_MSG` to be sent to the server.
 In this case, drivers MAY use `maxMessageSizeBytes - 16,384` as the upper bound for the combined number of bytes in `ops` and `nsInfo`.
-16KiB is subtracted to accommodate for the bytes in the rest of the message.
+16KiB is subtracted as an approximate overhead allowance to accommodate for the bytes in the rest of the message.

-#### Unencrypted bulk writes without document sequences

-When `ops` and `nsInfo` are provided within the `bulkWrite` command document and auto-encryption is not enabled, drivers MUST ensure that the total size of the `bulkWrite` command document does not exceed `maxBsonObjectSize`.

 ## Handling the `bulkWrite` Server Response